-There are many probiotics out there – so much so that a regular person might find it confusing to pick one.
+There are many best probiotics for acne out there – so much so that a regular person might find it confusing to pick one.
 If this is your predicament, worry not as this guide can help you choose the best probiotics for your acne.

 One of the most famous probiotic strains in the world is Lactobacillus acidophilus, as it goes back to the pioneering studies that link the gut with the skin.
 It was Dr. Robert Siver who first discovered its effects on acne.
 Out of the 300 participants, 80% of them who took L. acidophilus orally experienced lesser breakouts.

 More than just controlling acne, L. acidophilus comes with other benefits as well.
 According to the National Eczema Association, a dose of 3-50 billion units may be used as a treatment for eczema, a skin condition characterized by red, itchy, rough, and cracked skin.